March 811: Formula One World Championship

 Daly contested all races of the 1981 season for RAM.
 At the beginning of the season he drove the chassis RM01, RM02 and RM03 twice.
 He did not qualify with any of the chassis.
 Only when he took over the RM04 chassis previously used by Salazar for the Spanish Grand Prix did he qualify for a race for the first time.
 In Spain he finished 16th, five laps down.
 From the British Grand Prix Daly had access to the new Adrian Reynard revised RM06 chassis fitted with Avon tyres.
 With the new chassis, Daly (apart from the last race of the season in Las Vegas) regularly the qualification.
 His best grid position was 17th in Great Britain; here he achieved the best result of the team this year with seventh place.
 However, the car continued to be unreliable.
 Four failures were due to technical defects.

-RAM Racing didn't score a championship point with the March 811.
+RAM Racing did not score a championship point with the March 811.